WellFiredDevelopment/dotCommandDocumentation/sphinx/source/api/classes/class_wellfired_command_unity_runtime_console_commandregistration.rst

     **Description**

-        Called automatically when the Development :ref:`Console<namespacewellfired_command_unity_runtime_console>` is destroyed, you can add your own Unregistrations here.
+        Called automatically when .:ref:`Command<namespacewellfired_command>` is destroyed, you can add your own Unregistrations here.